infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 - A new column, "study_design" was added to report_list.csv.
 - Acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." were corrected to "Hypertension Prevention Trial Research Group" in Supplementary Reference List.pdf.
 - The edge list file (inclusion_net_edges.csv) was verified and corrected for a couple of mistakes.
-- A new file inclusion_net_edges_trinquart.csv was added to record the adjacency matrix constructed by Trinquart et al. (2016), based on their Web Figure 4 in their supplementary data file.
+- A new file inclusion_net_edges_trinquart.csv was added to record the adjacency matrix constructed by Trinquart et al. (2016), based on their Trinquart's edge list in their supplementary data file.
 Differences between inclusion_net_edges.csv and inclusion_net_edges_trinquart.csv are explained in the next section.

 7) inclusion_net_edges_trinquart.csv:
 citing_ID - The numeric ID of an SRR. cited_ID - The numeric ID of a PSR.

 DIFFERENCES BETWEEN INCLUSION_NET_EDGES.CSV AND INCLUSION_NET_EDGES_TRINQUART.CSV

+Note: inclusion_net_edges_trinquart.csv will be referred as "Trinquart's edge list" from now on.
+It is translate from Web Figure 4 of Trinquart et al. (2016).
+Inclusion_net_edges.csv will be reffered to as "our edge list" from now on.

 SRR1: identical
 SRR2: identical
 SRR3: identical

-SRR4: Web Figure 4 has 15 edges, and our edge list has 13 edges.
-The differences are 2-->34 and 2-->56.
-PSR34 and PSR56 were not found as included PSRs in SRR4.
+SRR4: Trinquart's edge list has 15 edges, and our edge list has 13 edges.
+Trinuart's edge list has addtional edges 2-->34 and 2-->56.
+We did not find PSR34 and PSR56 as included PSRs in SRR4.

 SRR5: identical
 SRR6: identical

-SRR7: Web Figure 4 has 13 edges, and our edge list has 12 edges.
-Web Figure 4 has additional edges 2 --> 34.
-PSR34 was not found as a included PSR in SRR7.
+SRR7: Trinquart's edge list has 13 edges, and our edge list has 12 edges.
+Trinquart's edge list has additional edges 2 --> 34.
+We did not find PSR34 as a included PSR in SRR7.

-SRR8: Web Figure 4 has 23 edges, and our edge list has 21 edges.
-Web Figure 4 has additional edges 2-->34 and 2-->43, and PSR34 and PSR43 were not found as included PSRs in SRR8.
+SRR8: Trinquart's edge list has 23 edges, and our edge list has 21 edges.
+Trinquart's edge list has additional edges 2-->34 and 2-->43.
+We did not find PSR34 and PSR43 as included PSRs in SRR8.

-SRR9: Web Figure 4 has 23 edges, and our edge list has 21 edges.
-Web Figure 4 has additional edges 2-->34 and 2-->43, and PSR34 and PSR43 were not found as included PSRs in SRR8.
+SRR9: Trinquart's edge list has 23 edges, and our edge list has 21 edges.
+Trinquart's edge list has additional edges 2-->34 and 2-->43.
+We did not find PSR34 and PSR43 as included PSRs in SRR8.

 SRR10: identical

-SRR11: Web Figure 4 has 26 edges, and our edge list has 27 edges.
-Our edge list has an additional edge 11 --> 75, PSR75 was found as an included PSR in SR11 (see Table F-4 of SRR11).
+SRR11: Trinquart's edge list has 26 edges, and our edge list has 27 edges.
+Our edge list has an additional edge 11 --> 75.
+We found PSR75 as an included PSR in SR11 (see Table F-4 of SRR11).

 SRR12: identical

-SRR13: Web Figure 4 has 28 edges, and our edge list has 26 edges.
+SRR13: Trinquart's edge list has 28 edges, and our edge list has 26 edges.
 The differences:
-- our edge list has 13 --> 46, 13 --> 76 that are not in the Web Figure 4.
+- our edge list has 13 --> 46, 13 --> 76 that are not in the Trinquart's edge list.
-- Web Figure 4 has: 13 --> 34, 13 --> 42, 13 --> 55 that are not in the edge list.
+- Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 55 that are not in the edge list.
 Reason:
-PSR46 and PSR76 were found as included PSRs in SRR13.
+We found PSR46 and PSR76 as included PSRs in SRR13.
-PSR34, PSR42, and PSR55 were not found as included PSRs in SRR13.
-PSR55 met the inclusion criteria.
+We did not find PSR34, PSR42, and PSR55 as included PSRs in SRR13.
+In particular, PSR55 met the inclusion criteria.
 However, since it is a report reporting a randomized controlled trial (RCT) study and two RCT studies were identified.
-The analysis of RCTs were abandoned, and did not contribute to the final conclusion reached by SRR13.
+The analysis of RCTs were abandoned, and PSR55 did not contribute to evidence synthesis and the final conclusion reached by SRR13.

-SRR14: Web Figure 4 has 11 edges, and our edge list has 11 edges too.
+SRR14: Trinquart's edge list has 11 edges, and our edge list has 11 edges too.
 The difference:
-Web Figure 4 has 14 --> 33, and our edge list has 14 --> 52 instead.
+Trinquart's edge list has 14 --> 33, and our edge list has 14 --> 52 instead.
 Reason:
-PSR33 was not found as an included PSR in SRR14.
-It was identified by excluded (see Figure 2 of SRR14) PSR52 was found as an included PSR in SRR14.
+We did not find PSR33 as an included PSR in SRR14.
+It was identified by excluded (see Figure 2 of SRR14) We found PSR52 as an included PSR in SRR14.